 Bank transfer disputes

 Bank transfer disputes are a bit different.
 They occur when a bank account holder initiates a dispute on a payment they made via ACH bank transfer.
 Unfortunately, issuing banks do not allow the option for merchants to fight chargebacks associated with ACH transfers, and they are counted as an automatic loss.
-While more rare, bank transfer disputes do still happen.
+While rare, bank transfer disputes do still happen.

 Protecting your business against chargebacks